rawwerks/PhDtoCEO/README.md

 # PhD to CEO

-PhD to CEO is a book about metamorphosis by Raymond Weitekamp.
+PhD to CEO is a book about metamorphosis by Raymond Weitekamp, Founder and CEO of [polySpectra](http://polyspectra.com).

 _This is currently a work in progress, hosted out in the open for a few reasons:_